Outbound Webhook Step

 requestobjectyesThe HTTP request to send.
 See Request below.

 waitForResponsebooleannoWhen true, the workflow waits for the HTTP response before continuing.
+Required if later steps should map response values.
 Default: false.

-continueOnErrorbooleannoWhen true, the workflow continues even if the external service returns an error.
+continueOnErrorbooleannoWhen true, the workflow continues when the request fails or returns an error status.
 Default: false.

 Request